 - trim old growth from late bloomers like hibiscus only when new growth appears.
 Every year I worry mine did not make it through the winter, then bang, they show up, just as I’m about to give up on them and pull them out.
 My advice?
 If you think yours has croaked, wait a week.

 So, if spring fever has hit you (as it has me) get out into your yard and garden to get a start on things.
-Take advantage of the social distancing restrictions to give your gardens some extra TLC!
-Later in the season, when we are able to entertain friend and family again, you will be happy you spent the time now.
+Start with pruning trees and shrubs on the list above.

 Just don’t forget to do your stretches first!
 Your muscles will thank you.